 Initialize an array of 10 workers and sort them by salary in descending order.

-Define an abstract class Shape with abstract method CalculateSurface() and fields width and height.
+Define an abstract class Shape with abstract method CalculateSurface() and with fields width and height.
 Define two additional classes for a triangle and a rectangle, which implement CalculateSurface().
 This method has to return the areas of the rectangle (height*width) and the triangle (height*width/2).
-Define a class for a circle with an appropriate constructor, which initializes the two fields (height and width) with the same value (the radius) and implement the abstract method for calculating the area.
+Define a class for a circle with an appropriate constructor, which initializes the two fields (height and width) with one value (the radius) and implements the abstract method for calculating the area.
 Create an array of different shapes and calculate the area of each shape in another array.

 Implement the following classes: Dog, Frog, Cat, Kitten and Tomcat.
 All of them are animals (Animal).
 Animals are characterized by age, name and gender.
 Each animal makes a sound (use a virtual method in the Animal class).
 Create an array of different animals and print on the console their name, age and the corresponding sound each one makes.

-Using Visual Studio generate the class diagrams of the classes from the previous task with it.
+Using Visual Studio, generate the class diagrams of the classes from the previous task.

 A bank holds different types of accounts for its customers: deposit accounts, loan accounts and mortgage accounts.
 Customers can be individuals or companies.
 All accounts have a customer, balance and interest rate (monthly based).
 Deposit accounts allow depositing and withdrawing of money.
 Loan and mortgage accounts allow only depositing.
 All accounts can calculate their interest for a given period (in months).
-In the general case, it is calculated as follows: number_of_months * interest_rate.
-Loan accounts have no interest rate during the first 3 months if held by individuals and during the first 2 months if held by a company.
+In the general case, calculated as follows: number_of_months * interest_rate.
+Loan accounts have no interest rate during the first 3 months, if held by individuals and during the first 2 months, if held by a company.
 Deposit accounts have no interest rate if their balance is positive and less than 1000.
 Mortgage accounts have ½ the interest rate during the first 12 months for companies and no interest rate during the first 6 months for individuals.
 Your task is to write an object-oriented model of the bank system.
 You must identify the classes, interfaces, base classes and abstract actions and implement the interest calculation functionality.

 Read about the Abstract Factory design pattern and implement it in C#.